jackdbd/undici/packages/eleventy-plugin-plausible/tpl.readme.md

 ## About

-Eleventy plugin that retrieves analytics data from the [Plausible API](https://plausible.io/docs/stats-api), caches it, and makes it available using an [Eleventy global data key](https://www.11ty.dev/docs/data-global-custom/) of your choice.
+This plugin retrieves analytics data from the [Plausible API](https://plausible.io/docs/stats-api), caches it, then makes it available using an [Eleventy global data key](https://www.11ty.dev/docs/data-global-custom/) of your choice.

 ## Usage

-Configure the plugin with your Plausible API key and site ID, and the options you want.
+Configure this plugin with your Plausible API key and site ID, and then the options for analytics and caching.

 ```js
 import { plausiblePlugin } from '@jackdbd/eleventy-plugin-plausible'